Visiting Assistant Professor of Religion

 Howlett’s first book, Kirtland Temple: The Biography of a Shared Mormon Sacred Space, is a historical ethnography set in late twentieth-century America that delineates the rival claims, narratives, and practices of multiple Mormon groups at a contested pilgrimage site in Ohio.
 It was awarded the Best First Book Award from the Mormon History Association.
 His second book, Mormonism: The Basics, is the only Mormon studies text that provides sustained comparative analysis of the three major traditions within Mormonism, and, as such, illustrates how young religions diversify over time and work out their place within a larger culture.

-Howlett’s current book project decenters the dominant American-based narrative of Mormonism by documenting and analyzing late-twentieth-century global exchanges between a small Mormon denomination in America and subsistence-farming highland peoples (adivasis or “indigenous peoples”) in eastern India.
-Although his scholarship is focused on Mormon studies, Howlett consistently addresses broader themes in the study of religion, e.g. pilgrimage, globalization, indigeneity, conflict, class, race, and authenticity.
+Howlett’s current research projects analyze the consequences of new network formations within contemporary Mormon denominations.
+His first project decenters the dominant American-based narrative of Mormonism by documenting late-twentieth-century global exchanges between a small Mormon denomination in America, subsistence-farming highland peoples (adivasis or “indigenous peoples”) in eastern India, and converts from a small Adventist church in the Philippines.
+In doing so, Howlett asks how small religious groups enlarge their global imaginaries, form transnational social networks, and create new cosmopolitan aspirations, all while remaining marginalized religious minorities in their local cultures.
+His second project, co-researched with Nancy Ross, offers a history of Mormon women’s ordination movements.
+In particular, Ross and Howlett investigate how women’s ordination advocates formed new interfaith relationships and transformed their ability to claim power for themselves.
+Although his scholarship is focused on Mormon studies, Howlett consistently addresses broader themes in the study of religion, e.g. pilgrimage, globalization, indigeneity, conflict, class, race, gender, and authenticity

 Mormonism: The Basics.
 Co-authored with John-Charles Duffy.
 New York: Routledge, 2017.